wllnju/challenge/README.md

 ### Plot 2
-The household energy usage can be divied into four parts: energy sub-metering No. 1, energy sub-metering No. 2, energy sub-metering No. 3, and others.
+The household energy usage can be divied into four parts: energy sub-metering No. 1, energy sub-metering No. 2, energy sub-metering No. 3, and others which can be obtained from this expression (global_active_power*1000/60 - sub_metering_1 - sub_metering_2 - sub_metering_3).
 The second plot is to try to find out the main source for the whole household energy consumption.
 ![plot of plot22](plot12.png)